Conditional Local Importance by Quantile Expectations: Real Data Experiments

-\subsection{Lichen Classification.}
+\subsection{Lichen Classification}

-We consider the lichen data where each observation is a different location in a survey region of the Pacific Northwest \cite{ecology}.
+In the lichen data, each observation is a different location in a survey region of the Pacific Northwest.
 This dataset consists of many climate, vegetation, and topographic features for assessing a binary response of the presence or absence of a species of lichen (Lobaria oregana).

-We build a Random Forest model using all available features, and extract LIME, SHAP, CLIP, and CLIQUE values.
-Results for permutation-based global variable importances~\cite{Breiman} are shown in Figure \ref{fig:lichen_global}.
-MinTempAve (minimum temperature) and ACONIF (age of conifers) are two of the most important variables for classifying the presence of Lichen.
-Descriptive analyses show that MinTempAve is highly collinear with AmbVapPressAve ($\rho = 0.997$) and Elevation ($\rho = -0.978$), while being mostly orthogonal to ACONIF ($\rho = -0.116$).
-We focus on MinTempAve, recognizing that very similar patterns will exist for AmbVapPressAve and Elevation.
-The ACONIF PDP shows a steady upward trend, whereas MinTempAve exhibits a plateau, followed by a steep increase, and another plateau.
+To further demonstrate~\ref{P3}, we build a Random Forest{an XGBoost} model using all available features, and extract LIME, SHAP, ICI, and CLIQUE values.
+Results for permutation-based global variable importances~\citep{agnosticPerm} and selected PDPs are shown in Figure~\ref{fig:lichen_global_xgb}.
+MinTempAve (minimum temperature) and ACONIF (age of conifers) are the most important variables globally for classifying the presence of Lichen.
+The ACONIF PDP shows a steady{clear} upward trend, whereas MinTempAve exhibits a plateau, followed by a steep increase, and another plateau.
 We aim to determine whether the importance of ACONIF changes for different minimum temperatures.
+We use XGBoost to illustrate another model example of CLIQUE satisfying~\ref{P3} and can also offer a direct comparison between an XGBoost model and a Random Forest model (see Appendix~\ref{apx:lich_rf}).

-To do this, we split our data based on whether MinTempAve was below 65.
-The resulting boxplots in Figure \ref{fig:lichen_aconif} show that the value of the ACONIF variable has a much greater CLIQUE importance when minimum temperatures are higher.
+To do this, we split our data based on whether MinTempAve is below 65 and aggregate importances (\ref{P5}).
+The resulting boxplots in Figure~\ref{fig:lichen_aconif_xgb} show that ACONIF has essentially zero{a majority of} CLIQUE importance values at essentially zero when minimum temperatures are lower.
 This makes sense, as lichen struggle to survive in areas with low or freezing temperatures, making ACONIF less important in those regions.
-If it is sufficiently warm for lichen to survive, then ACONIF influences their success greatly.
-The SHAP value distributions in Figure \ref{fig:lichen_aconif} show apparent differences in spread when MinTempAve is above or below 65, but the effect is more evident in the CLIQUE comparisons.
-Aggregate absolute SHAP values yield an impressive ratio of 3.52, while CLIQUE values yield a more outstanding aggregate ratio of 9.58 or an aggregate absolute value ratio of 11.25.
+If it is sufficiently warm for lichen to survive, then ACONIF more strongly influences their success.
+The SHAP value distributions in Figure~\ref{fig:lichen_aconif_xgb} show apparent differences in spread when MinTempAve is above or below 65, but the potentially false-positive effect is more evident in {assign a greater aggregated importance to ACONIF for temperatures below 65 than }the CLIQUE comparisons.
+In contrast, the LIME and ICI ACONIF importance boxplots are very similar across low and high MinTempAve conditions.